ncats/gsrs-spring-starter/README.md

  This will reset only EntityProcessorFactory and if used in conjunction with AbstractGsrsJpaEntityJunit5Test or a Configuration that creates the `TestEntityProcessorFactory` Bean, will reset that so the next test can change which EntityProcessors will get picked up.
+ Note that if you call `TestEntityProcessors#addEntityProcessor()` or `TestEntityProcessors#setEntityProcessors()` in either your test or in a `@BeforeEach` method then the processor will reset itself so you don't need use this extension.

  ##### ResetAllEntityServicesBeforeXXXExtension
  This will reset only classes that extend `AbstractGsrsEntityService` class